GonzoXploit/Doffty-Hotmail-Checker/README.md

 Hotmail mail access checker.
-Work for all Microsoft account, Outlook, MSN, Microsoft360, etc. If anyone can help me decompile and get the source so I can run it on Linix that would be appreciated.
+Works for all Microsoft accounts, Outlook, MSN, Microsoft360, etc. If anyone can help me decompile and get the source so I can run it on Linix that would be appreciated.
 Compiled with Nuitka.